ZeekInteractive/heisenberg/README.md

 ## How to get started
 1. Clone or [download](https://github.com/ZeekInteractive/heisenberg/archive/master.zip "Download the Heisenberg Zip") the project onto your `themes` directory `(./wp-content/themes)`
 2. From the theme directory, run `npm install`.
 All of the theme dependencies will be installed into `node_modules`.
-3. Run a find and replace to remove the `heisenberg` slug/string throughout with your project name.
+3. Run a find for the string/slug `heisenberg` throughout the theme and replace it with your project name.
 4. Run `gulp serve`

 ## Gulp